Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 • Inhalation: Microplastics are in the air we breathe.

-• Oral Ingestion: Consuming food or beverages contaminated with microplastics, such as milk, soft drinks, canned goods, sugar, and salt, or via organisms like shrimp and fish, is another way they enter our bodies.
-Infants are also exposed through breast and formula milk.
+• Oral ingestion: Consuming food or beverages contaminated with microplastics, such as milk, soft drinks, canned goods, sugar, and salt, or via organisms such as shrimp and fish, is another way they enter our bodies.
+Infants are also exposed through breast milk and formula.

 Microplastics in the Human Body